admin-c/relation-discovery/README.md

-# Reveal - NCSR - Language Preprocessing - Named Entity Recognition and Relation Extraction
+# Named Entity Recognition and Relation Extraction
-					--- Updated by grv on 2015-09-29 17:04 ---

 Module for Named Entity and Relation Extraction.
+Module is based on Stanford corenlp and mitie libraries for named entity recognition and on clausie and mitie libraries for relation extraction.
+See [references section](#References) for more details.

+## Running examples from jar
 Which process to be run can be specified from command line arguments using -process <arg> , where <arg> is re for Relation Extraction or ner for Named Entity Recognition.

 Since Named Entity Recognition is needed for Relation Extraction, in the case that re is specified Named Entity Extraction will also run but will not output results.